AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 Let's also understand how it works.

 First, the wildcard selector (`*`) matches all files that aren't gitignored.
 These files become candidates for end-of-line normalization, subject to any attributes you've specified.
-In this case, we're using [the `text` attribute](https://git-scm.com/docs/gitattributes#_text), which normalizes all line endings to `LF` when checking files into Git's index.
+In this case, we're using [the `text` attribute](https://git-scm.com/docs/gitattributes#_text), which normalizes all line endings to `LF` when checking files into your repo.
 However, it does not modify line endings in your *working tree*.
-This means that it's essentially the same as setting `core.autocrlf=input` in your Git settings.
+This is essentially the same as setting `core.autocrlf=input` in your Git settings.

 More specifically, [the `text=auto` option](https://git-scm.com/docs/gitattributes#Documentation/gitattributes.txt-Settostringvalueauto) tells Git to **only normalize line endings to `LF` for text files** while leaving binary files (images, fonts, etc.) untouched.
-This distinction is important—we don't want to accidentally corrupt binary files by modifying their line endings.
+This distinction is important—we don't want to corrupt binary files by modifying their line endings.

 After committing the `.gitattributes` file, your changes won't take effect immediately for files checked into Git *prior* to the addition of `.gitattributes`.
 To force an update, you can use the following command [since Git 2.16](https://stackoverflow.com/a/50645024/5323344):